syntax-syndicate/bee-agent-framework/typescript/CONTRIBUTING.md

 corepack enable
 ```

+4. **Install [Mise](https://mise.jdx.dev):** Use `curl https://mise.run | sh` or [other installation options](https://mise.jdx.dev/installing-mise.html).

-4.  **Install Dependencies:** Install all project dependencies by running:
+5. **Install Dependencies:** Install all project dependencies by running:

 ```bash
 yarn install --immutable
 yarn prepare
 ```

-5.  **Setup environmental variables:** To run E2E Tests, you should set the requisite environmental variables in your `.env` file.
+6.  **Setup environmental variables:** To run E2E Tests, you should set the requisite environmental variables in your `.env` file.

-6.  **Follow Conventional Commit Messages:** We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to structure our commit messages.
+7.  **Follow Conventional Commit Messages:** We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) to structure our commit messages.
 This helps maintain a clean and manageable commit history.
 Please use the following format:

 ```
 <type>(<scope>): <subject>